radekstepan/burnchart/NOTES.md

 ###Deleting a repo

 - [ ] remove our `repo` under the `user`, no questions asked.
 All subscribers are switched off and views disposed of

+###Upgrading an account to private repos

+Private repos (extra `scope` in FB login) are part of a paid plan.
+Need to recognize that a user has an active paid account with us, before using the extended scope.

+GH repositories have a `private` flag.

+Since we do not *trust* users it is I that need to be upgrading users, at the same time it needs to be automatic.

+We should not kill a user if they are no longer paid, maybe they got behind a payment, just disable latest data from private repos.